 - Post to Blogger

-Automation and outsourcing is not the same as auto blogging
+Outsourcing is not the same as auto blogging

-A word of warning: You should automate and schedule tasks you can but you should still remain engaged with your blog.
+A word of warning: You should schedule tasks you can but you should still remain engaged with your blog.
 The goals of scheduling, outsourcing and delegation are not to remove your work completely.

 Outsourcing is here to help you delegate some tasks to allow you more time to focus on the tasks that only you can do.

 You should avoid all the salesmen selling courses, software and tools to “help” people get rich quick.
-That dream sounds great except that it doesn’t work and doesn’t do any good to your readers or to your site.
+That dream sounds great except that it doesn’t work and doesn’t do any good to your readers or to your blog.

-Don’t use any auto blogging software (these tools normally create automatic posts based on RSS feeds from other blogs).
+Don’t use any auto software (these tools normally create posts based on RSS feeds from other blogs).
 If it’s not obvious why you shouldn’t be doing “auto blogging”, this is why:

 Following these simple steps can assure you that you work more efficiently, that you spend your time more wisely, and that your blog is not inactive even while you are away on holiday or disconnected.

-Your visitors will always get fresh content, comments will be moderated, traffic will be coming in and your blogging momentum will keep on going.
+Your visitors will always get fresh content, comments will be moderated, traffic will be coming in and your momentum will keep on going.